datapartners-ch/git-exercises-interviews/README.md

 2. Create a branch named `feature/cleaning`.
 3. Add a notebook file: `notebooks/data_cleaning.ipynb` (it can be empty or include a single dummy cell).
 4. Update `.gitignore` to exclude CSV files (if not already present).
 5. Commit your changes with a clear, descriptive message.
-6. Switch back to `main` and merge your branch (locally or via Pull Request).
+6. Open a pull request to merge your branch into the main.
-7. Push your changes and open a Pull Request if you merged locally, or share your PR link if you merged via PR.

 ---